 Virginia is for lovers… wildflower lovers, that is!
 Starting in late March and running into the fall months, Shenandoah National Park sees 862 species of wildflower burst into bloom, according the National Park Service.
 With so much diversity on display, every drive and hike are full of stunning beauty, and the small entrance fees are worth it.
 Whether you like pink and purple flowers or red and yellow blooms that set the landscape ablaze, Shenandoah National Park has something for you.

-Your Nearest Botanical Garden, Arboretum or Flower Festival
+Your Nearest Botanical Garden, Arboretum, or Flower Festival

-If you don’t live near one of these national parks with thousands of wildflower species, don’t fret!
+If you don’t live near one of these state or national parks with thousands of wildflower species, don’t fret!
 There’s a good chance you can find a botanical garden, arboretum, or wildflower festival near you, whether you live in New Orleans or the mountains of North Carolina.
-Run a Google search to see what shows up near your location, and start exploring!
+Run a Google search to see what shows up near your location and start exploring!
 One perk of visiting a botanical garden or arboretum?
 They often give you a better chance to learn about the different species on display than if you were to do a self-guided wildflower driving tour.

 Get Covered Before You Go